seyedb/file-ops/README.md

 ### Timing Results
 The following timings have been obtained by reading a wikimedia abstracts dump file (an xml file of size 5.8GB with almost 75.6M lines - the file can be downloaded from [here](https://dumps.wikimedia.org/enwiki/latest/)).

-Adding line numbers to the file:
+Adding line numbers to the file:<br />
 `addLineNumber : 58.024850428 s`<br />
 `addLineNumber_inplace  : 103.272668963 s`